Practice Areas

 The cases we win.

-A focused personal-injury practice serving Sacramento County, Placer County, and the surrounding Northern California region.
+A focused personal-injury practice serving Sacramento, CA, and surrounding areas.
 Below are the six categories of cases we handle most often — tap any one to read what we look for, what to expect, and how we build the file.

 01